KarolinaGroszewska/KarolinaGroszewska.github.io.old/content/blogs/gracehopper.md

 ---
-title: "What is the Grace Hopper Conference?"
+title: "What is the Grace Hopper Celebration?"
 date: 2023-01-18T20:05:00+00:00
 draft: true
 author: "Kari"